Whoaa512/starred/README.md

 - [satellitecomponent/Neurite](https://github.com/satellitecomponent/Neurite) - Fractal Graph-of-Thought.
 Rhizomatic Mind-Mapping for Ai-Agents, Web-Links, Notes, and Code.
 - [OpenSignLabs/OpenSign](https://github.com/OpenSignLabs/OpenSign) - 🔥 The free & Open Source DocuSign alternative
 - [AIFanatic/three-nanite](https://github.com/AIFanatic/three-nanite) - An attempt at reproducing unreal nanite in threejs
-- [danielmiessler/Fabric](https://github.com/danielmiessler/Fabric) - Fabric is an open-source framework for augmenting humans using AI.
-It provides a modular system for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
 - [thesephist/libsearch](https://github.com/thesephist/libsearch) - Simple, index-free full-text search for JavaScript
 - [evanwashere/mitata](https://github.com/evanwashere/mitata) - benchmark tooling that loves you ❤️
 - [sindresorhus/copy-text-to-clipboard](https://github.com/sindresorhus/copy-text-to-clipboard) - Copy text to the clipboard in modern browsers (0.2 kB)